ai-chem/ChemX/README.md

 ## Citation

-Under review for NeurIPS 2025 Datasets and Benchmarks Track.
+Accepted for NeurIPS 2025 Datasets and Benchmarks.

 ### The ChemX Ecosystem